 You can use them in a fashion similar to stability balls, performing moves such as pushups.
 They can be handy as a surface for elevating one foot during lunges, as well.
 Studies also have shown that, even if you get airborne, the amount of force on the joints is only about 15% of what you’d experience on the floor.

-Some models also have stability bars that can lower the risk of accidental falls.
+Some models (like this one or this) also have stability bars that can lower the risk of accidental falls.
 Despite the risks that rebounders have when proper precautions are taken and the equipment is used as directed.
 They are effective for toning muscle, improving balance, coordination, metabolism and bone density, stimulating the lymph system and assisting with weight loss.
 These advantages have led some professionals to recommend them even for senior citizens.

 Mini Trampolines Safety – Conclusion